gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 </pre>
 {% endraw %}

-The first cast to `void*` is always well-defined.
+* The first cast to `void*` is always well-defined.
-The comparison checks whether the address `x` (when viewed as an unsigned integer) is less than or equal to a particular integer constant. `uintptr_t` is an unsigned integer type guaranteed not to screw up the integer-pointer conversion.
+* `uintptr_t` is an unsigned integer type guaranteed not to screw up the integer-pointer conversion.)
+* The conversion `(uintptr_t)x`, on the other hand, is only implementation defined.
+Quoting from the standard again, "The operation has unspecified behavior, where each implementation documents how the choice is made."

 Let's assume for a moment that we're trying to determine the result without reference to any particular compiler.
-This is actually a very reasonable thing to do---many C verification and bugfinding tools don't assume a particular compiler, for example.

-The C standard says that the result of the conversion `(uintptr_t)x` is implementation defined.
-I.e., "The operation has unspecified behavior, where each implementation documents how the choice is made."

-We're not assuming any particular implementation, so the result of the conversion must just be unspecified.
-If we want to treat the code as truly portable, we need to consider all possible implementations of pointer-to-integer casts.
+The result of the conversion must just be unspecified, right?
+(If we want to treat the code as truly portable, we need to consider all possible implementations of pointer-to-integer casts.)

 Which means that `(uintptr_t)x` is a well-defined but arbitrary valid unsigned integer (that is, any unsigned integer representable as a `uintptr_t`).
 All we can say, then, about the less-than-or-equal-to comparison is that it is either 0 or 1, but we don't know which.
 The program is nondeterministic.